Mmustafa-772002/Mysql/README.md

 LEFT JOIN table2 ON table1.column3 = table2.column4;
 ```

-- **RIGHT JOIN**: The RIGHT JOIN operation returns all rows from the right table, and the matched rows from the left table.
+- **RIGHT JOIN**: The RIGHT JOIN operation returns all rows from the right table and the matched rows from the left table.
 The result is NULL from the left side if there is no match.

 Example: